Rebel Wilson Sues Media Group For Sabotaging Her Film Career

 Rebel Shares Her Vacation with Her Fans

 Before launching her lawsuit against Bauer Media, Daily Mail reports that Ms. Wilson spent some time away from the limelight, though she happily shared moments from her vacation with fans.
-Turning Easter into a long weekend getaway, Rebel spent the holiday in Palm Springs, Florida with Hugh Sheridan and shared her downtime with Instagram followers.
+Turning Easter into a long weekend getaway, Rebel spent the holiday in Palm Springs, Florida, with Hugh Sheridan and shared her downtime with Instagram followers.

 In one picture, Rebel posed in a knitted black dress thrown over a black one-piece bathing suit, as she stood by a pool.
 Sunglasses and a black visor helped Wilson stay protected from the sun, while also concealing her identity from any curious fans in the area.